honeylouluzon/Agentic-World/README.md

 </details>

-## Chapter 1 — Explaining the Agentic AI World Diagram
+## Phase 1 — Explaining the Agentic AI World Diagram
 # 📖 Agentic AI World — Planned Document Workflow

 *The "Agentic AI World" represents a conceptual ecosystem where autonomous agents, orchestrated by [AgentOS](https://github.com/genai-works-org/genai-agentos), interact through standardized structures and shared libraries.
 This world balances imagination with technical rigor — serving both as a blueprint and a vision for scalable agent-driven systems.*